 Avoid using non-farm animals for defoliation as model makes a large number of assumptions about those animals.
 If known set up the animals as an enterprise on the farm.

-In the past these were also broken down by soil and irrigation, with OverseerFM the number of blocks can now be reduced.
+In the past crop blocks were often also broken down by soil and irrigation, with OverseerFM the number of blocks can be reduced.

 Some crop farms may be able to combine “like” paddocks into single blocks, therefore reducing the complexity of the analysis.
 The definition of what is a “Like” paddock comes down to what is needed to understand the farm system being run and what possible changes are being analysed.